Protogonus is our Beowulf cluster used for preparing, debugging and inspecting various parallel applications that use MPI.

 Test access as follows, and troubleshoot as needed.

 - sudo touch /home/mpiuser/test

-On each worker, add the following line to /etc/fstab
+On each Worker Node, add the following line to /etc/fstab